innobead/kubepm/README.md

 # k8s-utils

 A shell CLI to install useful packages, tools, and systems for Containers/Kuberentes development purpose.

+Note: we are planning to run by OCI `container runtime` directly in near future to avoid `container runtime manager` dependency.

 ## Prerequisites